 Stroke Research Programme

-The Stroke Research Programme, initiated at The Queen Elizabeth Hospital, is an Adelaide Metropolitan Health programme to improve response times and health outcomes for individuals who have a stroke.
+The SRP has been instrumental in helping establish dedicated Stroke Treatment Units at major hospitals in Adelaide.
+Research conducted by the SRP is helping to improve response times and health outcomes for individuals who have a stroke.

 To develop and collaborate in a world-class integrated basic/scientific and clinical stroke research programme (SRP) for improved diagnosis, treatment, management and prevention of stroke.

-To provide state-of-the-art clinical research for the dedicated Acute Stroke Unit at TQEH.
+To provide state-of-the-art clinical research for the dedicated Acute Stroke Unit at the Royal Adelaide Hospital.

 To collaborate with leading researchers and practitioners, to enhance the exchange of ideas and facilitate new intra- and inter-disciplinary research and transferability.